smallbasic/smallbasic.github.io/_build/pages/vade_control.markdown

         print "It's cool."
     endif

-can be replaced with . will catch all alternatives, if none of the and branches are true.
+`Elseif` can be replaced with `elif`. `Else` will catch all alternatives, if none of the `if` and `elseif` branches are true.

 Note that all the branches can be tested against arbitrary expressions;
 they don't need to refer to the same variable.
-If you want to test a single value against several possible outcomes, is probably a better option, see .
+If you want to test a single value against several possible outcomes, `select ... case` is probably a better option.

-Several clauses can be nested.
-It's your responsibility to make sure than they are properly closed, especially when you're using many / branches.
+Several `if` clauses can be nested.
+It's your responsibility to make sure than they are properly closed, especially when you're using many `elseif`/`else` branches.

-If your &raquo;deserts are small&laquo;,[^1] and you don't have to process much code in your clause, then there is a single-line variation as well:
+If your `deserts are small`,[^1] and you don't have to process much code in your `if` clause, then there is a single-line variation as well:

     if temp>30 then ?
 "Hot" else ?
 "Moderate"

-Note that in this case, is mandatory, while must not be used.
-You can put several colon-separated commands between and and after , respectively, provided you can fit everything into a single line of code.
+Note that in this case, `then` is mandatory, while `endif` must not be used.
+You can put several colon-separated commands between `then` and `else` and after `else`, respectively, provided you can fit everything into a single line of code.

-###
+### `iff(...)`

-As with the single-line option above, there is also an &raquo;inline&laquo; if clause. &raquo;C&laquo; users will be reminded of the syntax used there.
-In , it is the keyword , followed by a list of three parameters.
+As with the single-line option above, there is also an `inline` if clause. `C` users will be reminded of the `x ? y : z` syntax used there.
+In , it is the keyword `iff`, followed by a list of three parameters.
 The first is the condition, the second the result of the clause in the case the condition is true, and the third the result otherwise.
 The following two examples are equivalent:

     nuffda= iff(hoogla, boogla, zoogla)